Quantitative Methods II

 Exam II

 You will need a calculator for this exam.
-I will provide normal and t tables, as well as a list of useful formulas.
+I will provide t tables, as well as a list of useful formulas.

 A. Honesty